 Chicken Pox In Teens

-Chicken Pox will Pass, Unlike Acne
+Chicken Pox will Pass, Unlike Acne!

 Teens are usually worried about the opposite sex, having enough pizza, and acne breakout before a date.
 When teens have chicken pox, it can be devastating.
 They are probably already self-conscious due to acne outbreaks and typical issues that teens have regarding their appearance.
-When teens get chicken pox, the effects are often more emotional than physical.
-On the plus side, when teens do have complications, they are able to communicate that they are sick and need to go to a healthcare professional.
-Though teens don’t have as high a percentage of complications and hospitalization as adults, they do have more than younger children.

 The outbreak of chicken pox (varicella) will often cause a teen to hide at home long past the time that they are no longer contagious due to the unsightly appearance of the scabs.
-This can cause teens to miss more school than a younger child will.
+This can cause teens to miss more school than a younger child would.

 The listed chicken pox symptoms may be more severe in teens than in younger children: